Heavy Vehicle Regulation

 A second Act, the Heavy Vehicle National Law Amendment Act 2013, addressing a number of issues that were unable to be resolved in the initial set of heavy vehicle national laws, was agreed by the Standing Council on Transport and Infrastructure on 13 August 2012 and passed by the Queensland Parliament on 14 February 2013.
-The other States and Territories are expected to pass legislation enabling the National Law in their jurisdictions throughout 2013.
+The other States and Territories are required to pass legislation enabling the National Law in their jurisdictions.